 Ideas, products and technologies are badged ‘green’, become popular, get backing from pressure groups, and an infiltrate everyday life.
 It is easy to be convinced that we are making changes to create a sustainable future when we are not.

 But to be lulled into a false sense of security might be as bad as doing nothing at all.

 We need proper scrutiny of the measures that are supposed to be helping us reach a sustainable future.
 A holistic view is essential – a system-wide assessment that considers every step of the process.
 For instance, electric vehicles are seen as a solution to our dependence on petrol and diesel.
 But what about the massive increase in the demand for electricity this would create?
 How will this be met?
 How many new power plants will have to be built?
 And how sustainable are the materials that go into all the batteries we’ll need?

-In no case is this more evident than in the debate around the effectiveness of the measures agreed at the Paris meeting of the United Nations Framework Convention on Climate Change, COP21, in 2015.
+In no case is this more evident than in the debate around the effectiveness of the measures agreed at COP21, in 2015.
 Detailed scientific scrutiny is exposing defects and showing that even if each country sticks to its emission reduction plan as promised, global warming will not be kept below two degrees Celsius.
 And that target’s not low enough to prevent severe climate change anyway.

 In medicine, there are robust, standardised procedures to determine the effectiveness and safety of new products and treatments.
 If we care this much about the health of our bodies, we should care just as much about the health of our planet.

 We need a system to assess whether new interventions, and the policies behind them, will actually deliver on the sustainability promises they make.
 This applies not only to big global challenges, but also to small ones, the decisions we make in our everyday lives.